stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 - In GitHub organization go to [People](https://github.com/orgs/catenax-ng/people)
 - Click button _Invite member_ on the right side
 - In the field _Search by username, full name or email address_ enter one of the suggestions and select user
-- Click on _Invite_ to finaly invite someone to CatenaX-NG GitHub organization
+- Click on _Invite_ to finally invite someone to CatenaX-NG GitHub organization

 :::info

-The person must click/accept the invitation to our GitHub organization before someone can be added to one of out organization teams.
+The person must click/accept the invitation to our GitHub organization before someone can be added to one of our organization teams.

 :::